paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 2019—Subsec. (c)(3), (4).
 Pub.
 L. 116–92 added par.
 (3) and redesignated former par.
 (3) as (4).

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–159, div.
+A, title VI, § 623(b), Dec.
+23, 2024, 138 Stat.
+1934, provided that: “The amendment made by subsection (a) [amending this section] shall apply to travel on or after January 1, 2027.”

 <a id="section-453"></a>
 ## § 453.
 Allowable travel and transportation: specific authorities